Illegal Logging archive

 The Court of Justice has today upheld the emergency ban on logging in Bialowieza Forest, saying it will impose fines of at least €100,000 a day if Poland’s Environment Minister keeps ignoring the Court’s decisions.
-This formal warning sets a new precedent – financial consequences have never before been applied at this stage of the procedure.

 Japan is joining the efforts of the EU, US and Australia in developing laws to stop illegally harvested timber from entering their markets.